top of page

 2. Nevada State Museum, Las Vegas

-This is very obvious choice, but probably the best one.
-The state museum is headquartered at the Springs Preserve along S. Valley View Road.
+This is a very obvious choice, but probably the best one.
+The Las Vegas Branch of the Nevada State Museum is headquartered at the Springs Preserve along S. Valley View Road.
 Considering that both complexes share this real estate, it instantly becomes a no-brainer for attracting tourists away from the Vegas Strip.
-The only request that we have is placing outside the complex to avoid entrance fees.
+If a new Marker 32 is set here our only request is that it be placed outside the complex to avoid the necessary visitor hours and entrance fees.
 Let me explain.

-Marker 40, formerly an MIA, was brought back to life in 2019.
-While we're grateful for its return, officials thought it was a good idea to place it inside the confines of the Preserve- frustratingly locking it behind a paywall.
-You can request the marker viewing by way of a "temporary pass" ($5), in lieu of the $25 entrance fee.
-You can't even see the marker because it's completely hidden behind a restaurant.
+Marker 40, formerly a 20-year MIA, was brought back to life in 2015.
+While we're grateful for its return the SHPO thought it was a good idea to place it inside the confines of the Preserve- frustratingly locking it behind a paywall.
+You can request to view only the marker by way of a "temporary pass," a cost of $5 instead of the standard $25 entrance fee, and only during rather short summer hours.
+You can't even see the marker because it's completely hidden behind a concrete wall from the entrance road.

-If officials do bring Marker 32 back to life, a proper placement would be the free bench at the end of the entrance road.
+If officials do bring Marker 32 back to life, a proper placement would be the park bench at the end of the entrance road/drop-off roundabout.
 This bench sits just outside the museum's entrance, making it perfectly viewable by just parking and walking up to it.

 3. Paul Meyer Park

 This tiny urban park at S. Tenaya Way and New Forest Drive offers a location that follows suit similar to Marker 197 Arrowhead Trail II.
-Marker 197 in Henderson was another former MIA originally located at Railroad Pass, but painstakingly resurrected at an urban park just a few miles from its former location.
+Marker 197 in Henderson was another former MIA originally located at Railroad Pass on US 93/95, but it was painstakingly brought back to life at an urban park just a few miles from its former location.

 Copy of Case File (2).png